Diverse market models of competing Brownian particles with splits and mergers: Proofs

-(i) An exponential clock $\eta^N_j \backsim \CE(\la_N)$ rings; by construction, the random variable $\eta^N_j$ is independent of the diffusion given by the system of SDEs in (\ref{dyna}).
-Then we choose randomly two companies to merge, {\it excluding the top one;} this requirement is essential for ensuring than the merger will not be suppressed (i.e., with this proviso we never find ourselves in Case B (iv) of Subsection \ref{formcon}).
+\textit{How does the process $\mu(\cdot)$ leave the level $N$}?
+There are two possibilities: \begin{longlist}[(ii)] \item[(i)] An exponential clock $\eta^N_j \backsim\CE(\lambda_N)$ rings; by construction, the random variable $\eta^N_j$ is independent of the diffusion given by the system of SDEs in (\ref{dyna}).
+Then we choose randomly two companies to merge, \textit{excluding the top one}.
+As mentioned in Remark~\ref{rmk:never-suppressed}, this requirement is essential for ensuring than the merger will not be suppressed [i.e., with this proviso we never find ourselves in case B(iv) of Section~\ref{formcon}].

-Note that, of the chosen companies, the one with the biggest market weight will occupy the second place at best, so its market weight will be no more than $1/2$; whereas the other will occupy the third place at best, so its market weight will not exceed $1/3$.
-Therefore, the market weight of the amalgamated company will not exceed $5/6$, a number smaller than $1 - \de$ because we have $\,\de < 1/6\,$ from Assumption 2, {\it and so the merger will not be suppressed.} Moreover, {\it all} of the new market weights will be bounded away from the threshold $1 - \de$, so it will take some time for {\it any} company that emerged after the merger to hit this threshold.